 "Of course not, I've never gone to school.
 The only thing I was taught was how to swing a sword and master the shadows."

-Nathan takes some time before he asks,
+Nathan took some time before responding and asked him,

 "Are there other family members around?
 People like us."